snrdk/OpenAlex_Crawler/README.md

      - abstract
      - OpenAlex ID
      - citation count
-4. Appends only new records to the output CSV
+4. Appends only new records to the output CSV.
-5. Saves checkpoint state after each page so collection can resume later
+5. Saves checkpoint state after each page so collection can resume later.

 ## Function Definition
 * `load_keywords()`: Loads search keywords(query) from 'keywords.txt'.